garthhumphreys/cvehound/README.md

 ## How it works

-The cvehound script first checks if the cvelist repository exists in the user's home directory.
-If it doesn't, the repository is cloned.
-If it does, a git pull is performed to update the repository.
+- The cvehound script first checks if the cvelist repository exists in the user's home directory.
+- If the repository doesn't exists, the repository is cloned.
+- If the repository does exists, then a git pull is performed to update the repository.

 Once the repository is up-to-date, ripgrep is used to search for the keyword specified by the user.
 The results are displayed in the command line.